 The risks are simply too high.
 And, let's be clear, a lot of black hat SEO strategies require webmasters to put in just as much time, money and effort in order to be “successful” as above-the-board, ethical, white hat ones.

-The difference is that when you don a black hat and attempt to cheat the system, everything that you've invested into climbing search rankings can disappear in the blink of an eye if Google catches wind of what you're up to, at which point you'll have to start all over again from scratch (or just call it quits – and perhaps file for bankruptcy while you're at it).
+The difference is that when you don't follow Google's webmaster guidelines and attempt to cheat the system using black hat techniques, everything that you've invested into climbing search rankings can disappear in the blink of an eye if Google catches wind of what you're up to, at which point you'll have to start all over again from scratch (or just call it quits – and perhaps file for bankruptcy while you're at it).

 What Is Black Hat SEO?